 OHCA strives to operate the waiver systematically incorporating the principles of continuous quality improvement.
-The Long Term Care Quality Initiatives Council (LTCQIC) collaborates for the trending, prioritizing and implementation of system improvement in OHCA waivers.
+The Long Term Care Quality Initiatives Council(LTCQIC)collaborates for the trending, prioritizing and implementation of system improvement in OHCA waivers.
 The Council consists of various divisions within OHCA as well as provider agencies, advocacy groups and other stakeholders.
 The Council meets quarterly to discuss member and provider issues and to set priorities for system-wide quality improvement.
-The Council receives information from a variety of reports prepared by the OHCA's Long Term Care Administration (LTCA) as well as provider agencies.
+The Council receives information from a variety of reports prepared by the OHCA's Long Term Services and Supports (LTSS) as well as provider agencies.
 As a result of an analysis of the discovery and remediation information presented to the council, system improvements are identified and design changes are made.
 Waiver reporting for the LTCQIC is stratified by the respective program.
 The Research Analyst and Senior Program Manager work with the Waiver Administration Director to ensure that data is reported accurately.
 Both member and provider data are compiled in accordance with the program as noted in the OHCA MMIS.

 The LTCQIC annually reviews the Quality Oversight Plan and utilizes numerous quality indicators that are tracked and reported on an annual basis.
 The State aggregates, verifies, and analyzes the results of the discovery processes to evaluate the indicators for each sub-assurance.
 The State identifies trends, best practices, and areas for improvement.
 The LTCQIC develops recommendations for improvement strategies.
-Results can be communicated in various ways regarding systems improvements that have an impact to the public, interested parties, participants served in the waiver, or families.
-Notifications are communicated in one or more of the following methods: verbally at stakeholder meetings, letters mailed to participants, fax blast, web-site banners, provider letters and newspapers (depending on the nature of the change).
-The frequency of the results are communicated quarterly (when results are present, not every quarter are there suggestions for system improvements).
-In the case where system improvements are needed on an "emergent" basis, individuals are notified (in one of the above methods) once the error and solution has been identified.

-Participants in the council represent a wide variety of stakeholders including but not limited to; LTCA staff, Care Management staff, Quality Assurance staff, Legal, Systems, DHS, and representatives of Member advocacy groups, and provider agency representatives.
+Participants in the council represent a wide variety of stakeholders including but not limited to; LTSS staff; Care Management staff, Quality Assurance staff, Legal, Systems, DHS, and representatives of Member advocacy groups, and provider agency representatives.